Make An Appointment

 • Conduct neurovascular examination

-• Conduct addition tests if needed (blood, X-rays, CT scans, and/or MRI’s)
+• Conduct additional tests if needed (blood, X-rays, CT scans, and/or M.R.I.s)

-In the case of an underlying disease/condition, the treatment of musculoskeletal pain is based on the location and severity of the pain along with any additional conditions, diseases or complications being experienced by the patient.
+In the case of an underlying disease/condition, the treatment of musculoskeletal pain is based on the location and severity of the pain and any additional conditions, diseases, or complications being experienced by the patient.
 Treatment options for musculoskeletal pain include:

 1. In the case of fibromyalgia, medications to increase neurotransmitters in the brain to help modulate sleep and modify pain responses